 And for good reason - it negatively impacts your insulin (read fat accumulation) system wreaking havoc on all other hormone systems up the pyramid!

 But if that's not enough to convince you to start limiting it in your home, let me pile on a few more reasons you need to start counting sugar today!

-Processed Food The quality of our food deeply affects how it impacts our metabolic processes.
-Quality food is real, unsalted, unsugared, and not exposed to the super-high heat and chemicals what we call processing.
-Since there is always more sugar in the processed versions of foods than the unprocessed versions then limiting the amount of sugar you eat daily will have the wonderful side-effect of reducing your processed food intake and increasing your quality food intake!
+Heavily Processed Food The quality of our food deeply affects how it impacts our metabolic processes.
+Quality food is real, unsalted, unsugared, and not exposed to the super-high heat and chemicals of what we call "heavy processing".
+Since there is always more sugar in the heavily processed versions of foods than the unprocessed versions then limiting the amount of sugar you eat daily will have the wonderful side-effect of reducing your processed food intake and increasing your quality food intake!

 Count your sugar and your metabolism will thank you later!

 Bacteria Did you know that there are more cells of organisms on and inside of you than there are your own cells that make you up?
 Creepy but true!
 It's even been postulated that those bacteria may impact body composition (how much muscle and fat you have) more than what you actually eat!
 Guess what grows "bad" bacteria more faithfully than anything else?
 You guessed right!
 Sugar!

 Count your sugar to foster the good stuff and your gut will be happy too!

 Inflammation When sugar enters the blood stream in large amounts it can damage the soft tissues of the body, increase cholesterol, and harden arterial walls by spurning inflammation within the body.